Daniel B. Jones, MD, MS

 Virtual Electrosurgery Trainer (VEST) is an ongoing project that includes basic modules to teach ways to avoid patient injury during an electrosurgery procedure.
 The VEST can simulate insulation failure, capacitive and direct coupling.
 An interface with two ports for trocar and tool placement whose motion are captured by optical and gyroscope sensors was built to interface the VEST for testing.

 Virtual Airway Simulation Trainer (VAST) develops a simulator to teach difficult airway as might be encountered in an obese patient.
-Critcothroidotomy is also taught.
+Cricothyroidotomy is also taught.

 Virtual endoluminal surgery simulator (VESS) is used to teach advanced therapeutic endoscopy for the treatment of colorectal cancer.